Subaru-PFS/ets_fiberalloc/README.md

 For each exposure, the code
-- determines which targets are observed with which fibers (this depends on the concrete assigner selected by the user) This is repeated several times with the telescope shifted by small amounts in x and y directions, and rotating the PFS by small amounts, and the attempt with the most assigned fibers is chosen.
+- determines which targets are observed with which fibers (this depends on the concrete assigner selected by the user) This is repeated nptg*nptg*nposang times with the telescope shifted by small amounts in x and y directions, and rotating the PFS by small amounts, and the attempt with the most assigned fibers is chosen.
   The exposure time is the minimum remaining observation time of all assigned